ADITYA964/Assignment-1/README.md

 ```shell
 kubectl delete -f ./train_pod.yaml
 ```
-21. Change directory and shift the weights of model to evaluation_phase subfolder to vaidate the performance of model.
+21. Change directory and shift the weights of model to evaluation_phase subfolder to validate the performance of model.
 ```shell
 cd ..